Mud-Jacking vs. Foam Polyurethane, Which is a Better Option to Lift Concrete?

 What is Foam Polyurethane Concrete Lifting?

 Although the technique is identical to mud-jacking, polyurethane foam, rather than mud is injected below your concrete.
 Developed in the 1960's, foam polyurethane has a variety of applications across multiple industries.
 From insulation, to roofing to various household items, spray foam has truly evolved over the years.
-With many advantages over mud-jacking, spray foam is by far the superior solution to concrete lifting.
+With many advantages over mud-jacking, foam is by far the superior solution to concrete lifting.

 Advantages of Polyurethane Foam over Mud-Jacking

-Here are just a few of the advantages to using spray foam polyurethane rather than mud-jacking for your sunken concrete:
+Here are just a few of the advantages to using foam polyurethane rather than mud-jacking for your sunken concrete:

 Strong and Lightweight